 The Relationship Between the Gut and the Skin

-The Gut-Skin Axis may be a newer reference you’ve heard of & it’s essentially linking the relationship between gut health and skin health.
+The Gut-Skin Axis may be a newer reference you’ve heard of and it’s essentially linking the relationship between gut health and skin health.
 It has been clinically proven that when digestive balance is off the gut becomes overrun with bad bacteria, which can lead to skin-aggravating inflammation.
 This inflammation can cause acne, redness, sensitivity, and even the breakdown of collagen, which can cause wrinkles.

 A recent study from Frontiers in Microbiology concluded that — through complex immune mechanisms — the gut microbiome influences distant organ systems, including the skin.
 Through modulations of ‘good’ bacteria (think: probiotics and prebiotics), they have found proven benefits in the prevention and/or treatment of inflammatory skin disorders, like acne vulgaris, atopic eczema, and rosacea.

-Why are Prebiotics & Probiotics Important?
+Why are Prebiotics and Probiotics Important?

 Prebiotic foods are non-digestible food ingredients that contain live strains of bacteria that cannot be digested or absorbed into the human body.
 Instead, they act as a catalyst that stimulates and promotes the growth of healthy bacteria in the gut.
 In other words, these foods fuel the good bacteria in your gut which then provides beneficial nutrients for your body.
-Prebiotics are found in many fruits such as apples, bananas & berries and in many vegetables such as asparagus, onions & peas.
+Prebiotics are found in many fruits such as apples, bananas and berries and in many vegetables such as asparagus, onions and peas.
 They are also extremely high in fibre in specific complex carbohydrates such as oatmeal, sweet potato or legumes.

 Benefits of prebiotics include reduced cholesterol, stronger gut wall health and immune system, promoting regular bowel function and regular blood sugar levels, and most importantly fuelling the brain and the body.